gerardPlanella/SentenceRepresentations_NLI/README.md

 ## Code Structure
 |-dataset/: This folder is where we will save the pre-trained embeddings, the dataset vocabulary file and the vocabulary files.
 It should start empty.
 |-models/: This folder is where we will save the .pt checkpoint files for the different pretrained models, they can be found in the following Google drive folder.
-|-results/: Directory containing the saved results from SentEval.
+|-results/: Directory containing the saved results from SentEval for nonlinear_3.
+|-results_linear_2/: Directory containing the saved results from SentEval for linear_2.
+|-results_linear_3/: Directory containing the saved results from SentEval for linear_3.
+|-results_nonlinear_4/: Directory containing the saved results from SentEval for nonlinear_4.
-|-runs/:Directory containing Tensorboard logs for the SNLI training of the different models.
+|-runs/:Directory containing Tensorboard logs for the SNLI training of the nonlinear_3 model.
+|-runs_linear_2/:Directory containing Tensorboard logs for the SNLI training of the linear_2 model.
+|-runs_linear_3/:Directory containing Tensorboard logs for the SNLI training of linear_3 model.
+|-runs_nonlinear_4/:Directory containing Tensorboard logs for the SNLI training of nonlinear_4 model.
 |-analysis.ipynb: Jupyter Notebook containing result visualization and analysis.
 |-data.py: Contains definition of dataset, vocabulary, feature vectors and data loader functions
 |-environment.yml: Environment CPU only file.
 |-environmeny_gpu.yml: Environment for CUDA GPU enabled machined.
 |-evaluation.py: Contains evaluation functions for SNLI and model inference functions.
 |-models.py: Sentence Encoder and Classifier classes
-|-run_awe.job: Job file for running AWE training on the universities' GPU cluster Lisa.
-|-run_bilstm_max.job: Job file for running BiLSTM encoder with max pooling on Lisa.
-|-run_bilstm.job: Job file for running BiLSTM encoder on Lisa.
-|-run_change_dataset.job: Job file for updating dataset vocabulary files.
-Use it if you want to change dataset, tokenizer, or data percentage used.
-|-run_lstm_max.job: Job file for running Unidirectional LSTM encoder on Lisa.
-|-run_senteval_awe.job: Job file for running SentEval evaluation for AWE encoder on Lisa.
-|-run_senteval_bilstm_max.job: Job file for running SentEval evaluation for BiLSTM encoder with max pooling on Lisa.
-|-run_senteval_bilstm.job: Job file for running SentEval evaluation for BiLSTM encoder on Lisa.
-|-run_senteval_lstm.job: Job file for running SentEval evaluation for LSTM encoder on Lisa.
+|-jobs/: Folder Containing Job files for Lisa Cluster.
 |-senteval.py: File used for model SentEval evaluation.
 |-train_nli.py: File used for model training on SNLI.
 |-train.py: File containing training functions used for training in train_nli.py.